redsanket/spark/external/oozie/guide/getting_started.rst

 Next Steps
 ----------

-See the `Oozie Cookbook <https://cwiki.apache.org/confluence/display/OOZIE/Cookbooks>`_ for Java, MapReduce, and Pig examples.
+See Apache's `Oozie Cookbook <https://cwiki.apache.org/confluence/display/OOZIE/Cookbooks>`_ for Java, MapReduce, and Pig examples.
+Also, see the :ref:`Cookbook Examples <cookbook>` chapter.